sergeio/riddle-blog/math.md

 Epilogue
 --------

+Something exciting we could have done is take the intuition we gained from visualizing how the girls' population converges to 1, and then formalize it.
+I say this is exciting not because formalizing things is fun, but because it would showcase how you can use visual aids to gain understanding, which is then useful even in formal contexts.
+Visualizations are not merely toys.

-There's a lot we didn't cover here.
+There's a lot more we didn't cover here.
 Why does the top-right corner have so much more unshaded space than previous visualizations?
 Does the answer to this question [depend](https://mathoverflow.net/a/17963) on the population of the country?
 What about the case where families have conceived girls, but hadn't gotten to a boy?
 (I'd say that the main reason mathematicians find this